Transitions in Later Life (2014-19)

 Helping people in mid to later life feel better supported to manage changes as they age

-We have been supporting organisations to test interventions that use tools such as Mindfulness training, Cognitive Behavioural Therapy and Positive Psychology at the stage in life just before retirement.
-With these, we endeavour to build the evidence base surrounding what works in managing what is potentially a destabilising and distressing transition.
+We supported organisations to test interventions that use tools such as Mindfulness training, Cognitive Behavioural Therapy and Positive Psychology at the stage in life just before retirement.
+With these, we endeavoured to build the evidence base surrounding what works in managing what is potentially a destabilising and distressing transition.

-We have been sharing our learning and insights through publications and a learning community of practitioners.
-Collaborating with those pioneering in this field, and with the Centre for Ageing Better as our research and evaluation partner, we have been working with employers, health bodies and policy-makers.
-Together we hope to create best practice in well-planned and successful retirements, which will greatly minimise the loneliness and isolation suffered by older people.
+We shared our learning and insights through publications and a learning community of practitioners.
+Collaborating with those pioneering in this field, and with the Centre for Ageing Better as our research and evaluation partner, we have worked with employers, health bodies and policy-makers.
+Together, our aim has been to create best practice in well-planned and successful retirements, which will greatly minimise the loneliness and isolation suffered by older people.

-The Centre for Ageing Better is a supporting partner on the Transitions in Later Life programme.
-Together we are testing the effectiveness of well-known therapeutic approaches, such as mindfulness and cognitive behavioural therapy, with people preparing for retirement, as well as developing and testing new methods of support to help improve wellbeing and resilience for the population as they age.
-Using learning from evidence and evaluation, we are working together to influence employers and other service deliverers to bring to scale the ideas that work, in order to reach more people managing changes in later life.
+The Centre for Ageing Better was a supporting partner on the Transitions in Later Life programme.
+Together, we tested the effectiveness of well-known therapeutic approaches, such as mindfulness and cognitive behavioural therapy, with people preparing for retirement, as well as developing and testing new methods of support to help improve wellbeing and resilience for the population as they age.
+Using learning from evidence and evaluation, we worked to influence employers and other service deliverers to bring to scale the ideas that work, in order to reach more people managing changes in later life.

 These partners applied to be part of our learning community through our Open Fund.

-The Centre for Policy on Ageing is exploring partnerships which view transitions as part of its
+The Centre for Policy on Ageing explored partnerships which view transitions as part of its

 strategic mission to delivering experiential courses to mid-life peers based on real-life storytelling and